THE 1000 EYES OF DR. MABUSE

 From his time in the US onwards, Lang abandoned the extravagant genre material with which he had made his name and turned to making a series of studio crime films and film noir thrillers the only one of these that approached genre territory was the psycho-thriller Secret Beyond the Door (1948).
 In the late 1950s at the age of 70, Lang made a return to Germany (which was now an entirely different country, West Germany) and directed the last three films of his career with the two-part adventure film The Tiger of Eschnapur (1959) and The Indian Tomb (1959), as well as The 1000 Eyes of Dr. Mabuse here.
 For English-language release, The Tiger of Eschnapur and The Indian Tomb were recut as a single film Journey to the Lost City (1960), which was released after 1000 Eyes, leaving some debate about which you can consider to be Langs last film.
 Lang was starting to lose his eyesight at this point he would not make another film and died in 1976.

 These last three German films are Fritz Lang in essence returning to his roots the exotic adventure films he specialised in in the 1920s and most obviously the Dr Mabuse films here.
-Lang creates a fabulously cinematic opening Police Inspector Kras (Gert Frobe) receives a phone call from the psychic Peter Cornelius warning him of a murder about to happen, just as a car pulls up at the lights and a bespectacled assassin (Euro horror regular Howard Vernon) fits a machine pistol together and shoots the journalist in the car alongside him, Lang then pulling back to an overhead shot as all the other vehicles drive off when the lights change but the dead mans car remains there.
-This sets The 1000 Eyes of Dr. Mabuse off to a good start.
+Lang creates a fabulously cinematic opening for the film Police Inspector Kras (Gert Frobe) receives a phone call from the psychic Peter Cornelius warning him of a murder about to happen, just as a car pulls up at the lights and a bespectacled assassin (Euro horror regular Howard Vernon) fits a machine pistol together and shoots the journalist in the car alongside him, Lang then pulling back to an overhead shot as all the other vehicles drive off when the lights change but the dead mans car remains there.
+This sets The 1000 Eyes of Dr. Mabuse off to a great start.

 Gert Frobe, the German actor who gained international fame not long after as the title villain in the James Bond film Goldfinger (1964) and subsequently appeared in Chitty Chitty Bang Bang (1968), makes for a perfect replacement for Otto Wernicke as the burly but sharp-witted detective.
 The film is peopled by all manner of intriguingly shaded supporting characters/suspects the suicidal Dawn Addams; her club-footed, cruelly controlling husband; the jolly and rotund insurance salesman who also happens to wear a shoulder holster.
 Particularly fascinating is the eerily prescient character of Peter Cornelius like when he takes off his dark glasses during a reading and reveals white eyes lit up in the dark, or the scene where Gert Frobe gathers all the suspects at Corneliuss house and Cornelius conducts a seance and predicts an assassination attempt seconds before a bullet hits the chair where he was just sitting.

-On the other hand, this film lacks the visual flair of Fritz Langs other works of the silent era, which were conceived as visually stupendous architectural fantasies.
+On the other hand, The 1000 Eyes of Dr. Mabuse lacks the visual flair of Fritz Langs other works of the silent era, which were conceived as visually stupendous architectural fantasies.
 Contrast, for instance, the rather ordinary hotel rooms where much of this film takes place with the amazing quasi-Expressionist hotels and gambling halls that the first Dr Mabuse took place amidst.
 Certainly, it is a Dr Mabuse film that has readily adapted to the modern era rather than sitting atop the decadence of Berlin between the wars, this is West Berlin of the tense and suspicious Cold War era, where on the other side of the divided city the Stasi were monitoring the entire populace.
 (The Berlin Wall would be constructed the year following this).
 It results in an, at times, creepily paranoid work set amid closed circuit tv monitoring, hidden passageways and one-way mirrors to look into adjoining rooms (and certainly makes the film, in its tackling of the surveillance society, well before its time).
 And with the suggestion that the hotel that Mabuse has turned to his arcane purposes was originally constructed by the Nazis, you can see it is Berlin over which the countrys recent past still casts a giant shadow.